mgoellnitz/dinistiq/README.md

 } // TestComponentB
 ```

-It then finds those components from the auto-scanned portion of the classpath where it instanciates
+It then resolves those components from the auto-scanned portion of the classpath where it instanciates
-all classes annotated with @Named (and an optional name as the value parameter).
+all classes annotated with @Named (with an optional name as the value parameter).

 ```Java
 @Named